Vol. 23 (2017)

 From prehistory to post-history, this volume contains fictional or theoretical representations of early humans by novelists and anthropologists (Carr and Pratt), as well as depictions of the posthuman (Gámez Perez) and cyborgs (Krieg; Martín Galván).
 Modeling is another concept that is explored in literature and neuroscience (Arata), or in cybernetics and communication studies (Martinez).
 In addition, the relations between naturalist and environmental texts within and without Costa Rica are explored, together with their impact on that nation’s conservation programs (Izaguirre).

 As is typical for the journal, then, this volume of Ometeca addresses a wide range of interdisciplinary and multicultural interests in the broadest sense.
 It also reviews notable books: Gala’s Synergies: Poetry, Physics, and Painting in Twentieth-Century Spain (2011) and Palomo’s 2016 translation of it, Sinergías: Poesía, física y pintura en la España del siglo XX (Cavanaugh).
-Various literatures are probed in this issue of the journal: those of Latin America and Spain, as usual, in addition to Latino/a/ix, North American, and French texts, etc.
+Various literatures are probed in this issue of the journal: those of Latin America and Spain, as usual, in addition to Latino/a/ix, North American, Italian, and French texts, etc.

 To conclude, if I may be permitted a brief explanation, the Editor’s torch was passed from Jerry Hoeg to me.
 This happened when he became the Ometeca Institute’s current President/Director, after the untimely demise of our beloved and admired former head — Kevin Larsen —, commemorated in a prior volume of the journal.
 Dr. Hoeg’s act will be a difficult one to follow, but I’ll do my best.
 Finally, I would like to take this opportunity to thank Jerry not only for his leadership and selfless service to the profession, but also for his invaluable help.